SaadNasir92/PriceIntel-Intelligent-Home-Pricing-and-Market-Analysis/reports/technical_report.md

 This project, while facing various constraints and pivots, successfully demonstrated the potential of integrating advanced machine learning techniques in the real estate domain, setting a foundation for future development and application.

+[CTGAN (Conditional Tabular Generative Adversarial Networks)]:
+CTGAN is a type of GAN designed to generate synthetic tabular data.
+It learns the distribution of the original dataset, capturing complex relationships between features and enabling realistic data generation, especially for tabular data.

+[VADER (Valence Aware Dictionary and sEntiment Reasoner)]:
+VADER is a lexicon and rule-based sentiment analysis tool that is efficient for social media and general text.
+It assigns sentiment scores (positive, negative, neutral) based on words and phrases in the text, making it easy to analyze customer feedback.

+[Custom lexicon]:
+A custom lexicon refers to a tailored dictionary of terms that is specific to the domain (e.g., real estate terms).
+You can create this to improve sentiment analysis by including industry-specific words that may not be in a general sentiment lexicon.

+[Refined scoring for mixed sentiments]:
+This involves adjusting how VADER scores sentences that have both positive and negative sentiments.
+For example, balancing conflicting emotions in customer feedback to derive a more nuanced sentiment score.

+[5-fold cross-validation]:
+A technique to evaluate model performance by splitting the data into 5 parts.
+The model trains on 4 parts and tests on the remaining 1, repeating this 5 times to reduce overfitting and ensure robust performance metrics.

+[(RMSE, MAE, R2)]:
+These are common metrics for evaluating regression models.
+RMSE (Root Mean Square Error) measures prediction accuracy, MAE (Mean Absolute Error) measures error magnitude, and R² indicates the proportion of variance in the target explained by the model.

+[Silhouette Score: 0.08478412337466534]:
+The Silhouette Score measures how well data points are clustered.
+A score close to +1 indicates that data points are well-clustered, while values near 0 suggest overlapping clusters.
+A score of 0.084 suggests that the clustering may not be strong.